hdakpo/sfaR/README.md

 of the truncated normal distribution, the scaling property can be estimated.

+The main function for this class of model is `sfacross`.

 -   **Latent Class Stochastic Frontier Model** (LCM): This model accounts for technological heterogeneity by splitting the observations into a maximum number of five classes.
 The